OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/04-Review_Old_Backup_and_Unreferenced_Files_for_Sensitive_Information.md

 Many web applications leave clues in published content that can lead to the discovery of hidden pages and functionality.
 These clues often appear in the source code of HTML and JavaScript files.
 The source code for all published content should be manually reviewed to identify clues about other pages and functionality.
 For example:

-Programmers’ comments and commented-out sections of source code may refer to hidden content:
+Programmers' comments and commented-out sections of source code may refer to hidden content:

 ```html
 <!-- <A HREF="uploadfile.jsp">Upload a document to the server</A> -->